iamjackg/md2cf/README.md

 You can also optionally specify an **update message** to describe the change you just made by using the `--message` parameter.

+Addationally adding the `--page_id` should allow one to directly pick which page is updated.
+Thus allowing the overriding of an existing page while maintaing the page's id for both sharing and linkinng purposes.